PerlFFI/FFI-Platypus/README.md

 - Languages that do not support using dynamic libraries from other languages

-    Like Google's Go.
-Although I believe that XS won't help in this regard.
+    Like older versions of Google's Go.
+This is a problem for C / XS code as well.

 - Languages that do not compile to machine code

-    Like .NET based languages and Java that can't be understood by gcj.
+    Like .NET based languages and Java.

 The documentation has a bias toward using FFI / Platypus with C.  This is my fault, as my background in mainly in C/C++ programmer (when I am